keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/introduction.md

 These features allow for an entirely new class of non-technical attendees and create a smoother experience than traditional NFT ticketing;

-In this tutorial, we'll be creating that ticketing system, and incorporating a POAP as well to further reward your community members that come out to your events.
+In this tutorial, you'll be creating that ticketing system, and incorporating a POAP as well to further reward your community members that come out to your events.

 ## Prerequisites
 For the advanced tutorials, you can choose to run the scripts on your own machine.
 To do so, you must have the following: